NEXT UP ON this.

-So why are up to half of Australian teachers leaving the profession within their first five years?
+So why are 1 in 3 teachers leaving the profession within their first five years?

 More than 60% of early career teachers do not feel they have a good work-life balance, according to research by Everymind, formerly the Hunter Institute of Mental Health.
 Despite the perceived perks as extended holidays and shorter workdays, teachers say they struggle with time management, managing parent-teacher relationships and not having enough time for collaboration, planning, preparation and assessment time.

 This is not to say teachers don’t love their jobs.
 Many do.
 The rewards that come from seeing a student have a ‘lightbulb moment’, the positive peer support and inclusive school cultures lead many to have long and fulfilling careers in teaching.

 But if you’ve been teaching for a while, and wonder if you might be better suited elsewhere, you might be unsure of what career change for teachers could look like.